 The section below introduces the identified best practices for CDI research involving applications that are compute-intensive (spending most execution time on computational algorithms) and/or data-intensive (manipulating large volumes of data).
 Two broad categories of best practices for supporting CDI research have emerged in the Xpert Network activities: (1) best practices related to project collaborations and (2) best practices for software development.
 The second category is covered well in the software engineering literature.
 This article considers only those software development practices that have been expressed by the Xperts as different or particularly important for CDI research.
 Of particular interest are practices that are actionable.
 In some cases, the action lies in being aware of something.

 Please notice that our goal is to not only present the developed best practices but also to get your feedback on these practices.
 We are interested to know about the impact of applying these practices to your research.
 Therefore we have created a mechanism for you to vote on the impact of each practice based on your experiences and/or observations right after introducing each practice.
 Please remember to click the “Vote” button after sharing your experience with each practice.
-To read more about each practice simply expand that practice by clicking on its title.
-Don’t forget to share with us your comments, suggestion, points of view in the comment section at the end of the page.
+To read more detailed information about each practice, simply expand the practice by clicking on its title or the “+” sign next to the practice title.
+To share your comments, suggestions, or concerns, please use the comment section located at the end of the page.
 Alternatively, you can reach out to us via email at email@example.com.
 If you require further clarification or assistance regarding the survey questions, we can schedule a Zoom meeting to go through them together.

-For a detailed description of these best practices, please visit this link.
+For a detailed description of these best practices, please visit this paper.

 (1) best practices related to project collaboration